certnanny/sscep/README.md

 you have to define encryption certificate with command line option (`-e`).
 Probably it is the certificate with key usage "Key Encipherment".

-You may also use the base name (e.g. `ca.crt`) of all certificates and rely on an automated certificate selection.
+You may also use the base name (e.g., `ca.crt`) of all certificates and rely on an automated certificate selection.
 The system loads all available certificates (`ca.crt-0`, `ca.crt-1`, ...) and then:
  1. Tries to find a certificate that:
-    * Is at the end of the received chain, i.e. do not sign other certificate.
+    * Is at the end of the received chain, i.e., do not sign other certificate.
     * Has key usage "Digital Signature" (for `-c`) or "Key Encipherment" (for `-e`), or does not have any key usage defined.
  2. If no such key is found, selects the first certificate in the chain, which